 Children under 16 must be accompanied.

-The pool nearest the entrance at Alcott Farm Fishery, Large Pool is about 100 metres long by 50 metres wide and offers about an acre of water with an island in the centre and some 20 well-spaced pegs timber pegs, some of which are double sized.
+The pool nearest the entrance at Alcott Farm Fishery, Roman Pool is about 100 metres long by 50 metres wide and offers about an acre of water with an island in the centre and some 20 well-spaced pegs timber pegs, some of which are double sized.

 Eight of the timber pegs have designed specifically for disabled anglers.